 Main research question

 What will the Flemish agricultural landscape look like in 2040?
-Based on the 'Farmers of the future' report, an exploratory study of agriculture in Europe that outlines 12 different farmer profiles in 2040, the LABO RUIMTE Boerenland explores the spatial dimension of (future) agricultural developments in two case areas: the Leievallei and the Noorderkempen.
+Based on the 'Farmers of the future' report, an exploratory study of agriculture in Europe that outlines 12 different farmer profiles in 2040, the LABO RUIMTE Boerenland [Lab space for farmer country] explores the spatial dimension of (future) agricultural developments in two case areas: the Leie river valley and the North Kempen.
 For both areas, the project examines the opportunities of the 12 farmer profiles and the synergies with other local developments.

 This project is expected to make a substantive and imaginative contribution to the conversation and debate about the strong interaction between "our space" and food production.
 It can provide a basis for building bridges between the spatial planning world and the agricultural world.
 The project is an initiative of LABO RUIMTE, a collaboration between Department of Environment and Team Vlaams Bouwmeester, and with support from the Flemish Department of Agriculture and Fisheries, SALV, ILVO, Intercommunale Leiedal and the Province of Antwerp.